-QCB Graduate Training Fellowships are competitively awarded to second- and third-year students developing research projects at in chemical or physical biology upon nomination by their primary advisor and QCB trainer.
+QCB Graduate Training Fellowships are competitively awarded to second- and third-year students developing research projects in chemical or physical biology upon nomination by their primary advisor and QCB trainer.
 These fellowships are supported by a combination of funding provided by a grant from the National Institute of Health (T32 GM109825) the College of Arts and Sciences and the University Graduate School.

-The 2019 QCB fellowship competition is accepting applications until May 15, 2019, for fellowship support for one or two academic years (July 1, 2019-June 30, 2021).
+The 2019 QCB Fellowship Competition is accepting applications until May 19, 2019, for fellowship support for one or two academic years (July 1, 2019-June 30, 2021).

-The QCB training program is strongly interested in fostering a diverse student cohort and encourages applicants from underrepresented minority students, students from underserved backgrounds, and students with disabilities.
+The QCB training program is strongly interested in fostering a diverse student cohort and encourages applicants from underrepresented minority students, students from under-served backgrounds, and students with disabilities.